 Google

-Debunking the Arguments of PseudoSkeptics and Debunkers
+Debunking PseudoSkeptical Arguments of Paranormal Debunkers

-By Vinstonas Wu (scepcop@debunkingskeptics.com)
+By Winston Wu

 Praises and Reviews

 “Winston Wu has now written an essay that brilliantly and decisively rebuts the general skeptical arguments against the paranormal.
 This is among the best essays ever written on this subject, and deserves extensive study.
-The essay carefully moves through the entire skeptical lexicon of arguments, rebutting each in turn.
+The essay carefully moves through the entire skeptical lexicon of arguments, rebutting each in turn."

 - Whitley Strieber, Author and Radio Host of UnknownCountry.com